-Irish leader says EU will have upper hand in UK trade talks
+Irish leader says EU to have stronger hand in UK trade talks

 Varadkar, however, said it would be difficult to secure a comprehensive agreement in time and there was a chance a deal might need to be approved by parliaments in all 27 EU countries — any of which could hold it up.

-“We need to get down to business very quickly trying to get that trade deal, which is absolutely essential for the Irish economy, as well as of course for Britain’s as well,” said Varadkar, who is battling to retain his job in an election on Feb.
+“We need to get down to business very quickly trying to get that trade deal, which is absolutely essential for the Irish economy, as well as, of course, for Britain’s as well,” said Varadkar, who is battling to retain his job in an election on Feb.
 8.

 Ireland is the only EU country to share a land border with the U.K., and Britain is one of Ireland’s top trading partners.